 As time went on, I began having trouble tolerating many of the foods I’d eat.
 Although I was no longer having diarrhea, things just didn’t seem normal like they used to.
 I broke out in hives regularly, my stomach was upset more often, and I was frequently bloated.
 A follow-up test with my family doctor showed no signs of C. diff., and instead, I was told I had post-infectious IBS and sent on my way.

-In the Spring of 2016, I remember it so vividly: I was drinking tea one evening, my stomach started to feel upset, and I abruptly began having diarrhea again that night for the first time in years.
+In the Spring of 2016, I remember it so vividly: I was drinking tea one evening, my stomach started to feel upset, and I had to abruptly run to the washroom.

-I thought I had the flu, but 2 days passed, 2 weeks, 2 months – severe diarrhea 8, 9, 10 times a day.
+I thought I had the flu, but two days passed, two weeks, two months – severe diarrhea 8, 9, 10 times a day.
 Every single day.
 I couldn’t eat anything without having to run to the washroom.
 I had to leave work, I had to leave gatherings, I developed a phobia of food, and I began losing weight that I couldn’t afford to lose, being an already small person.

 I started to think I was having a C. diff relapse, which was my biggest fear on the face of the earth.

-In September of 2016, after nearly 7 months of the return of debilitating symptoms, I began following the Specific Carbohydrate Diet after reading the book, along with being strictly paleo, which yielded notable improvements.
-I also began working with a naturopath and a couple other practitioners throughout 2017 who helped rule out intestinal bacterial overgrowth and leaky gut.
-I was put on a couple rounds of antimicrobials, and other classic digestive supplements to reduce inflammation and promote healing.
+In September of 2016, after nearly 7 months of the return of debilitating symptoms, I began following the Specific Carbohydrate Diet after reading the book Breaking the Vicious Cycle, along with being strictly paleo, which yielded notable improvements.
+I also began working with a naturopath and a couple other practitioners throughout 2017 who helped rule out bacterial overgrowth and leaky gut.
+I was put on a few rounds of antimicrobials, and other classic digestive supplements to reduce inflammation and promote healing.

-I began following the Low FODMAP diet.
-I’d heard of this diet before and only barely experimented with it, but when I began following it strictly, I am not exaggerating when I say that it improved my symptoms significantly.
+I also began following the Low FODMAP diet in 2017.
+I’d heard of this diet before and only barely experimented with it, but when I began following it strictly, it improved my symptoms significantly.
 Their app has been a life changer for me.

 Through the work I’ve done on healing my gut and now being so aware of what foods I can and cannot tolerate, I have come a very, very long way.
 I no longer have diarrhea 10 times a day like I did a couple years ago, and most importantly, I no longer have a fear of food as I can tolerate a lot more.

-Although I’ve made big improvements, it doesn’t mean I’ll never have a symptom or flare-up again if I eat something I shouldn’t.
-I still need to be very careful what I eat and what I put into my body, but I’ve been able to find a balance that works well for me.
+I’m still careful with what I eat and what I put into my body, but I’ve been able to find a balance that works well for me.